DevOps-Represent/DevOpsTesting101/2-2-DeployEC2Template.md

 ## 17.)
 Congratulations!

 If you made it this far, congratulations.
-You have have a choice now, to play with your Linux shell, or to add monitoring.
+You have a choice now, to play with your Linux shell, or to add monitoring.

 For the Linux shell: https://github.com/DevOps-Girls/DevOpsTesting101/blob/master/4-1-Adventure.md#a-linux-command-line-cli-101